awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafregional-regexpatternset.md

 The `RegexPatternSet` specifies the regular expression \(regex\) pattern that you want AWS WAF to search for, such as `B[a@]dB[o0]t`\.
 You can then configure AWS WAF to reject those requests\.

+Note that you can only create regex pattern sets using a CloudFormation template\.
+To add the regex pattern sets created through CloudFormation to a RegexMatchSet, use the AWS WAF console, API, or command line interface \(CLI\)\.
+For more information, see [UpdateRegexMatchSet](https://docs.aws.amazon.com/waf/latest/APIReference/API_regional_UpdateRegexMatchSet.html)\.

 ## Syntax<a name="aws-resource-wafregional-regexpatternset-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: